 They also tend to produce more dust than the manual types, because of their much higher speeds.

-These mills are a hybrid that can be converted from manual to electric operation, and back again.
+These mills are a hybrid type that can be converted from manual to electric operation, and back again.

-When the power is interrupted, or you simply want to hand-crank a small batch of flour, a convertible model gives you the option to change power sources – usually with a simple motor attachment.
+When the power is interrupted, or if you simply want to hand-crank a small batch of flour, a convertible model gives you the option to change power sources – usually with a simple motor attachment.

 Not all manual models come with this option.
 Before purchasing, check the details of your selected model to ensure it can be converted.

-Burrs and Other Mechanisms
+Grinding Burrs and Other Mechanisms

 Some burrs are more versatile than others, and are able to handle very hard or soft foods, as well as oily or moisture-laden items.
 Other models offer changeable burrs so you can switch them back and forth for milling dry or oily foods.

 One mechanism that’s gaining in popularity is the “oat roller” or “grain flaker,” which produces rolled oats and coarse flakes.
 However, it’s important to know that this attachment will not grind grain fine enough to be suitable for baking bread or pastries – even after several passes through the hopper.

 The two primary mechanisms available for the home market are burr mills and impact grinders.

 The oldest type of grinding mechanisms, these are the most common.